CorbbinGoldsmith/AGame-ItsAGame/README.md

 It's a real time strategy game.
 You can own a kingdom, and interact with others.
 Do they know what you're doing?
 Maybe, maybe not.
 Only time will tell, and only _you_ can decide.

+Edit:

+You own a kingdom.
+It is your duty to protect your home from invaders, poverty and famine.
+You are to grow your kingdom fast enough that your land is able to provide for you throughout the seasons.
+If you do not want to take the land by force, you can begin trades and at some point, reduce the costs of delivering goods.
+You can either sell or trade goods, too.

+Your relations with the other lands depend greatly on your survival.
+You'll need to figure out your enemy's ties and pull strings to either destroy them or get them to ally with you.

 This game was inspired by a theoretical battle whereby a clan publicizes the hatred of another to draw in the hundreds of thousands of troops as aid from a neighboring country, only to turn on all of them as they pass through their territory.
 This game is built to withstand that kind of largescale deception.

 ## The thought experiment #1: